Empire German Shephard

 As a large, working breed, Black German Shepherds require ample exercise to stay healthy and happy.
 Daily vigorous exercise is essential, and they thrive in active homes with access to open spaces to roam, swim, run, hike, and play brain games.

-They are not just working dogs by line age but need physical and mental stimulation to prevent negative habits like excessive barking or destructive behaviours.
 Understanding and meeting their exercise requirements is critical to avoiding separation anxiety and ensuring they are well-adjusted as family pets and potential working dogs in fields like law enforcement or the military.

 Daily Exercise